Adverse and disciplinary actions for federal employees are different classes of punishments.

 You also have a few due process rights when receiving disciplinary action.
 Specifically, you have the right to make a response and receive a written notice of the action.

-What Are Adverse Actions?
+What Are Adverse Actions For Federal Employees?

 Adverse actions are a serious kind of disciplinary action taken by a federal agency against a federal employee.